RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch

-The left part of Table \ref{tb:ablation_merge} shows that RigL as a topology adjustment scheme (Note that in this case, the scheme is RLx2) performs best on average among four baselines.
-We also observe that Tiny performs worst, which is consistent with the conclusion in existing works \cite{zhu2017prune} that a sparse network may contain a smaller hypothesis space and necessitates a topology evolution scheme. \paragraph{N-step TD target} We also compare different step lengths in multi-step TD targets for RLx2 in the right part of Table \ref{tb:ablation_merge}.
-We find that multi-step TD targets with step length $3$ obtain the maximum performance.
-In particular, multi-step TD targets improve the performance dramatically in Hopper-v3 and Walker2d-v3, while the improvement in HalfCheetach-v3 and Ant-v3 is minor. \paragraph{Dynamic-capacity Buffer} We compare different replay buffer sizing schemes, including our dynamic scheme and using different fixed buffer capacities or an unlimited buffer.
-Figure \ref{subfig:buffer} shows that our dynamic-capacity buffer performs best among all settings of the buffer.
-Using a smaller buffer results in higher sample efficiency in the early stage of training but fails in reaching high performance in the long term, whereas a large or even unlimited one may perform poorly in all stages.
-We also visualize in Figure \ref{subfig:kl} the sample amount and the proposed policy distance metric in Eq. (\ref{eq:dist}) during training.
-The policy distance oscillates in the early stage as the policy evolves, but it is controlled and does not violate the threshold condition to effectively address the off-policyness issue.
-As the policy converges, the policy distance tends to decrease and converge.
+\paragraph{Topology evolution} RLx2 drops and grows connections with magnitude and gradient criteria, respectively, which has been adopted in RigL \citep{evci2020rigging} for deep supervised learning.
+To validate the necessity of our topology evolution criteria, we compare RLx2 with three baselines, which replace the topology evolution scheme in RLx2 with Tiny, SS and SET, while keeping other components in RLx2 unchanged.\footnote{Take Algorithm~\ref{alg:td3} in Appendix~\ref{app:alg} for an example.
+Only lines 16 and 21 of ``Topology Evolution($\cdot$)" are changed while other parts remain unchanged.
+We also regard static topology as a special topology evolution.} Thy evolution e left partpolog of Table~\ref{tb:ablation_merge} shows that RigL as a topology adjustment scheme (the resulting scheme is RLx2 when using RigL) performs best among the four baselines.
+We also observe that Tiny performs worst, which is consistent with the conclusion in existing works \citep{zhu2017prune} that a sparse network may contain a smaller hypothesis space and leads to performance loss, which necessitates a topology evolution scheme. \paragraph{Multi-step TD targets} We also compare different step lengths in multi-step TD targets for RLx2 in the right part of Table~\ref{tb:ablation_merge}.
+We find that multi-step TD targets with a step length of $3$ obtain the maximum performance.
+In particular, multi-step TD targets improve the performance dramatically in Hopper-v3 and Walker2d-v3, while the improvement in HalfCheetach-v3 and Ant-v3 is minor. \paragraph{Dynamic-capacity Buffer} We compare different buffer sizing schemes, including our dynamic scheme, different fixed-capacity buffers, and an unlimited buffer.
+Figure~\ref{subfig:buffer} shows that our dynamic-capacity buffer performs best among all settings of the buffer.
+Smaller buffer capacity benefits the performance in the early stage but may reduce the final performance.
+This is because using a smaller buffer results in higher sample efficiency in the early stage of training but fails in reaching high performance in the long term, whereas a large or even unlimited one may perform poorly in all stages.